swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 possible to assign colors to tags defined in a package so that when the test is run, the tag is visible in its output.

-To add colors to tags, create a directory at the root of your package named `".swift-testing"` and add a file named `"tag-colors.json"` to it.
+To add colors to tags, create a directory in your home directory named `".swift-testing"` and add a file named `"tag-colors.json"` to it.
 This file should contain a JSON object (a dictionary) whose keys are strings representing tags and whose values represent tag colors.

+- Note: On Windows, create the `".swift-testing"` directory in the `"AppData\Local"` directory inside your home directory instead of directly inside it.

 Tag colors can be represented using several formats:

 - The strings `"red"`, `"orange"`, `"yellow"`, `"green"`, `"blue"`, or `"purple"`, representing corresponding predefined instances of ``Tag``, i.e.